 Leanne Buchan works for the Leeds City Council Culture and Sport team.
 She is currently leading the development of a new Culture Strategy for the city pioneering a co-produced, open-sourced approach.
 She is also the Leeds 2023 team lead for the Artistic Programme and Fundraising strands of the Leeds bid to become European Capital of Culture 2023.
 Having worked on major cultural programmes for projects including Tour de France Grand Départ 2014, Rugby World Cup 2015, and Unfold celebrating the Leeds visual art scene and welcoming British Art Show 8 to the city in 2015, her professional interest explore how culture can be used as a catalyst for change, engagement, and investment.

-Richard is responsible for managing and developing the digital marketing strategy for one of the UK's largest housing providers, to facilitate channel shift and develop new innovative ways to engage with customers and stakeholders.
+Richard is responsible for managing and developing the digital marketing strategy for one of the UK's largest housing providers, with major stakes in social housing, home ownership and homelessness services.

 Previous to this role, Richard spent 8 years in the policing sector leading on several pioneering digital projects, most notably introducing social media as a key tool for frontline police officers, transforming the way modern policing operates.

 In sectors which have faced increasing uncertainty in recent years, Richard has enjoyed the challenge of delivering digital initiatives in tough financial and political environments, which have had a genuine positive impact on many people's lives.

 Alex Connock is MD of targeted video agency MISSILE.
 He was previously MD of TV and digital video company Endemol Shine North, and CEO of TV and digital media production group Ten Alps.
 He is a trustee of UNICEF UK, visiting professor in digital media at Salford, Sunderland and Manchester Metropolitan universities, and entrepreneur in residence at European business school INSEAD.